 The New Britain Borough Community Garden began in 2013 for residents wishing to grow for their own use but also as part of a contribution to the New Britain Food Larder.
 This is an all-organic garden!

-Founded in 2012, Hope of the Harvest is a community garden on the Delaware Valley College campus sponsored by Del Val, Opportunity Council and Philabundance.
+Founded in 2012, Hope of the Harvest is a community garden on the Delaware Valley University campus sponsored by Del Val, Opportunity Council and Philabundance.
 The garden’s inaugural year yielded 15,000 pounds of fresh vegetables that went directly to Buck’s County’s pantries in the Food and Nutrition Network (FaNN), which served Bucks County’s families in need.

 The American Community Garden Association provides a cool resource that will walk you through the steps to setting up a community garden in your neighborhood.
 CLICK HERE to find our more.